john-itcsolutions/cheirrs/README.md

 Remember it is more efficient to have postgis processing data wherever possible, and not having the smartweb server doing more than necessary.
 This is one good reason to learn PLpgSQL!

+Postscript: Without knowing exactly how, I managed to start a separate process on tcp 8001, reserved for the grpc smartweb server.
+I killed that old process with

+`sudo kill -9 $(sudo lsof -t -i:8001)`

+and all was well.

 ______________________________________________________________

-## Preliminaries: NOTE The following remarks on installing the Nvidia and Cuda systems constitute a work in progress only:
+## KUBEFLOW Preliminaries: NOTE The following remarks on installing the Nvidia and Cuda systems constitute a work in progress only:

 With the exception of noting that this: